firstfloorsoftware/mui/1.0/FirstFloor.ModernUI/ReadMe.txt

 FirstFloor.ModernUI.dll
 FirstFloor.ModernUI.xml
-  The ModernUI binary and XML documentation for .NET 4.5
+  The ModernUI binary and XML documentation for .NET 4.5 and .NET Core 3 and above.

 ModernUIDemo.exe
-  A .NET 4.5 application demonstrating most features of Modern UI for WPF
+  A .NET Core 3.1 application demonstrating most features of Modern UI for WPF

 License\
   License files